open2c/pairtools/doc/stats.rst

 These estimates, however, can be significantly biased by the presence of “optical” or “clustering” duplicates.
-Such duplicates occur when a DNA sequencer erroneously splits a signal from a single sequenced molecule into two; alternatively, a molecule located between two adjacent tiles of a flowcell can be imaged twice, in both of the tiles [ref].
+Such duplicates occur when a DNA sequencer erroneously splits a signal from a single sequenced molecule into two; alternatively, a molecule located between two adjacent tiles of a flowcell can be imaged twice, in both of the tiles [4]_.

 The rate of optical duplication depends on the technology and the operating conditions, but not on the library complexity and sequencing depth.
 Thus, in small sequencing samples